yranjan06/yranjan06/README.md

 Experimental Projects

--  👻 **[WEBGhosting-MCP](https://github.com/yranjan06/WEBGhosting-MCP)** - AI agents can finally browse the web.
-WEBGhosting gives Claude Code and Cursor a real browser session with human-like behavior, bot detection bypass, and voice control built in.
+-  👻 **[WEBGhosting-MCP](https://github.com/yranjan06/WEBGhosting-MCP)** - An agentic browser engine with 22 stealth scripts and 34 tools that lets Claude Code and Cursor browse the web like a human.

 - Weekly Releases ...